nacloos/similarity-repository/README.md

 ![Backend metrics](https://github.com/nacloos/similarity-repository/blob/main/figures/implemented_measures.png)

 The goal of this repository is to gather **existing**  implementations of similarity measures for neural networks into a **single** python package, with a **common** and **customizable** interface.
-This repository is not meant to provide new implementations.
+This repository doesn't provide any new implementations.
 It only refers to existing ones.

 ## Installation